rossfraney/Year-3-Project/functional_spec/FunctionalSpec.md

 **Section 5** is a high-level overview of the design of the system.
 A context diagram will represent this design as well as an accompanying explanation of the interactions in the diagram.

 **Section 6** outlines the Preliminary schedule for the completion of individual tasks involved in the overall completion of the project.
-Inluded in this section is a GANNT chart, as well as a task view chart.
+Included in this section is a GANNT chart, as well as a task view chart.
 Section 6 also outlines the hardware and software requirements needed on the *teams* end to carry out the tasks mentioned.

-**Section 7**, labelled "Appendices", will explain the anticipated problems, proposed solutions, and learning challenges associtated with the development of this system.
+**Section 7**, labelled "Appendices", will explain the anticipated problems, proposed solutions, and learning challenges associated with the development of this system.

 ### 1.4 Motivations